cabbibo/DRAGONFISH/README.md

   //- Go through and make all the guides match the level they are being added to

-  - Death for 2nd part of every level not working...
+ // - Death for 2nd part of every level not working...

-  - Sometimes restarting death takes 1 extra collection, when this happens, and you are caught again, than it kills all the loops, but forgets one, and you can't beat the level!!!!

-  - notes should be randomized
+ // - notes should be randomized